ikarigeorge/blog-hugo/site/content/posts/replace-strings-in-several-files-using-the-sed-command-and-regexp.md

     sed -i -r 's/\w+@[a-zA-Z_]+?\.[a-zA-Z]{2,3}\.?[a-zA-Z]{0,3}/XXXXX/g' $i done
 ```

+What the *\-r* option does, is to accept as input a regular expression, instead of just searching for a fixed string.
 The result would be for example:

 ```
 name=John,email=XXXXX
 name=Eva,email=XXXXX